 Man in the Box

 Many old cats find it hard to learn new tricks.
 Mr. Scheps doesn’t play that game.
 Getting inspiration from Tchad Blake, he now enjoys the flexibility and portability laptop mixing provides.
-Even though he’s found software substitutes for his gear collection, he says that it’s not the gear.
-So go forth and wield your stock plugins wisely!
+Even though he’s found software substitutes for his gear collection, he says that, “It’s the ear, not the gear.: So go forth and wield your stock plugins wisely!